nosco/hx/README.md

 No state management, no custom rendering queue, no opinions.
-Use it to build your awesome opinionated async reactive immutable app framework. `hx` is just your plain, unadulterated hiccup → React library.
+Use it to build your awesome opinionated async reactive immutable app framework. `hx` is just a Clojure-y interface to creating plain, unadulterated React components.

 ## Goals